albertpai/git-and-github-so-weird/README.md

+## Git and gitub are so weird!

-# This documents is dedicated to recording every weird thing that I have encountered when using git and github.
+Because they are sooooo weird, I wrote this document to record every weird problem that I encountered so far...

-## I. How to resolve a conflict in a team project?
+### I. How to resolve a conflict when working with a team project?
 1. You must execute `fetch` and `merge` first before `commit` and `push`, otherwise you can see a conflict, especially when I keep working on the same file.
 2. When there is a conflict, the `merge` command will tell you which of your files are conflicting with the incoming files.
 3. You can resolve the conflicts by choosing a version of code.
 You can also manually change the code.